A tree perspective on stick-breaking models in covariate-dependent mixtures: Impact of the tree on posterior uncertainty

+Using \cite{Wang2018analysis}'s two-block Gibbs sampler, Algorithm~\ref{alg:gibbsrandomeffect} extends our Gibbs step from Algorithm~1 in the Supplementary Material to also update the random effects.

-To the data we fit a LTM model and a BTM model each with hyperparameter values of $K=64$, prior mean $\bmu_{\gamma} = \bm{0}_p$, and prior covariance $\bSigma_{\gamma} = 100 \bm{I}_p$ where $p=7$.
-Each chain burns in $10,000$ steps before sampling every $50$ steps to ultimately keep $1,000$ posterior draws.
-We also incorporate two statistical methodologies to address features common to FCM data.
-First, for both models we use \textit{cross-sample calibration} to account for subject-data being collected in different batches \citep{Gorsky2020}.
-Second, it is well known that FCM clusters do not match the shape of skew-normal distributions.
-To address this kernel misspecification, we incorporate \textit{coarsening} \citep{MillerDunson2018} into our mixture models.
-In particular, we use the coarsening-parameter value of $\zeta=0.1$, which is strong enough to combine similar-looking clusters but weak enough to avoid creating many multimodal clusters.
+To the data we fit a lopsided-tree mixture model and a balanced-tree mixture model each with skew-normal kernels and hyperparameter values of $K=16$, prior mean $\bmu_{\gamma} = 0_R$, and prior covariance $\bSigma_{\gamma} = 10 I_R$ where $R=2$.
+Each chain burns in $5000$ steps before sampling every $10$ steps to ultimately keep $1000$ posterior draws.
+Both models use \textit{cross-sample calibration} to account for subject-data being collected in different batches \citep{gorsky2023coarsened}.